 Relative Position Jamal Pipes Industries has a capacity of producing over 30,000MT steel pipes per annum securing its position among medium players.
-Furthermore, the company installed a galvanizing plant which will increase the production by 30,000 MT per annum.
-NLC, K-Electic Limited, Bahria Town, DHA and New Metro City are the key customers for the company, Steel pipes are utilized in water lines, Sui gas, pressure pipes, chemical flow etc. Poles are utilized as street light and transmission lines.
+NLC, K-Electic Limited, Bahria Town, DHA and New Metro City are the key customers for the company, Steel pipes are utilized in water lines, sui gas, pressure pipes, chemical flow etc. Poles are utilized as street light and transmission lines.
 Whereas guardrails are used for road safety.